zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-faq-editscope.md

 ***Q: I need to integrate my Form with an EditScope.
 Where do I get the EditScope?***

+**NOTE**:  EditScopes are becoming obsolete.
+It is recommended that extensions and forms be developed without edit scopes, as specified in [portalfx-editscopeless-procedure.md](portalfx-editscopeless-procedure.md).

-SOLUTION: This varies according to the UX design.
+SOLUTION: Integrate forms with `EditScopes` varies according to the UX design.
 Developers can choose between using a `ParameterProvider` component or `EditScopeCache` component as follows:

 * Use `ParameterProvider` for the following scenario:
     * **Pop-up/dialog-like form** - The blade uses an ActionBar with an 'Ok'-like button that commits user edits.
 Typically, when the user commits the edits, the blade is implicitly closed, like a conventional UI pop-up/dialog.
 The blade uses `parameterProvider.editScope` to access the loaded/initialized EditScope.